 A WYMONDHAM COLLEGE ALLOTMENT!

 In the light of increasing food prices and the credit crunch, the Geography Department thought it was high time that the Wymondham College garden was brought back into production!
 Our budget is limited though and so if you have any old garden tools (particularly spades, forks and rakes initially!) we would very much appreciate their donation to our cause.
-Please bring tools to Mrs Davis in Lincoln hall on the first evening back (Tuesday September 2nd) or to main reception on Wednesday morning.
+Please bring tools to Lincoln hall on the first evening back (Tuesday September 2nd) or to main reception on Wednesday morning.
 Pupils in Year 7, 8 and 9 will all get the chance to put in some hard graft during their Geography lessons next year, whilst also learning the basics of horticulture, and hopefully by next spring we will have some cheap produce to sell to you all!
 Keep an eye out for updates on our allotment project via newsletters and the Geography department website on the Virtual Learning Environment.

 "Discussions with the school bursar concerning the garden have revealed the future plans for the garden site – it is to be the site of the new languages centre, due to be built at some point over the next few years once funding is acquired.
 Knowing this, a decision has been made to relocate the school garden to an area of waste ground behind the water tower rather than work hard to renovate the existing one only to see it dug up for services and then built on within 5 years.
 Unfortunately this will mean the loss of the last remaining mature apple trees around the old potting shed, and probably the potting shed too since it is too old to move.
 The new garden will retain its link to the old however, and will aim to reintroduce students of

 to the joys of growing your own food and of improving their knowledge of horticulture.
 Wymondham College

 Update Winter 2009:

 Many thanks for all the kind donations to the allotment project so far.
 The current wish list includes…